ericlau00/systems-level-programming/README.md

 #### Allocating memory

+Allocate memory in the heap for persistent storage of randomized names.

 ### Data Structures

 We will use an array to store the randomized names selected from the file.